Azure/static-web-apps-cli/readme.md

 swa start http://localhost:4200 --run "./startup.sh"
 ```

-Go to 4280 (`http://localhost:4280`) to access the application with the emulated services.
+Then access the application with the emulated services from `http://localhost:4280`

-### Serve both the static app and API
+### Serve both the front-end app and API

 If your project includes API functions, the CLI will check if the Azure Functions Core Tools are installed and available.
 If not, the CLI will download and install the right version of the Azure Functions Core Tools.